Anthony Weiner sexting scandals: 2013 mayoral race and second scandal

 In April 2013, the former congressman announced his return to politics as candidate for mayor of New York City.
 He soon became the front runner against Democratic primary-opponent City Council Speaker Christine Quinn.

 On July 23, 2013, more pictures and sexting allegedly by Weiner were released by the website The Dirty.
-They were allegedly sent under the alias "Carlos Danger" to a 22-year-old woman named with whom Weiner had contact in late 2012, as late as April 2013, more than a year after Weiner left Congress.
+They were allegedly sent under the alias "Carlos Danger" to a 22-year-old unnamed woman with whom Weiner had contact in late 2012, and as late as April 2013, more than a year after Weiner left Congress.
 The woman's identity had yet to be confirmed.
 At a news conference that same day, with his wife Huma by his side, Weiner responded, "I said that other texts and photos were likely to come out, and today they have."
 He also said he would not drop out of the mayoral election for the City of New York.

-On July 24 Weiner's sexting partner's identity was confirmed as Sydney Leathers on CNN by a personal friend.
+The next day, Weiner's sexting partner's identity was confirmed as Sydney Leathers by CNN.
 Later The New York Times print edition called for Weiner to withdraw from the mayoral race in an editorial titled "Mr. Weiner and the Elusive Truth".
 In a joint NBC 4 New York/The Wall Street Journal/Marist Institute for Public Opinion poll taken that day, Weiner's favorability rating had dropped over 20 points, and he had lost the lead in the primary race to councilor Quinn, now leading him 25 to 16 percent.

-On July 25, the New York Daily News reported that, at a news conference in Brooklyn that day, Weiner admitted that he had sexted with three women in the months after his resignation from Congress, and that there had been six to ten women involved in total, not "dozens and dozens".
-Weiner's campaign manager Danny Kedem quit the weekend after the news conference.
+On July 25, at a press conference in Brooklyn, Weiner admitted to sexting with three women in the months after his resignation from Congress, and that there had been six to ten women involved in total, not "dozens and dozens".
+Weiner's campaign manager Danny Kedem quit the weekend after the press conference.

 Following the primary election on September 10, 2013, the press reported that Sydney Leathers, the young woman at the center of the second scandal, attempted to enter Weiner's campaign party that night, without an invitation.
 Weiner lost decisively in the election, finishing in fifth place with 4.9% of the vote.